For the past one month, I was feeling depressed.

 Giving is a good way to increase your self-worth.

 When you are able to contribute to somebody else’s life and business, you feel useful and that keeps you away from feeling depressed again.

 Invest Time on Your Own Personal Growth

 I’m grateful that I had invested time to learn about personal growth and myself for the past six years.
-When depression hit me this time round, I was more aware of it and was able to stop it before it gets any more serious.
+When the depression hit me this time around, I was more aware of it and was able to stop it before it gets any more serious.

 So invest more time to grow yourself.
 You won’t know when you will need it.